Fish and Wildlife Management Area

 East of the southern end of Canandaigua Lake is a third part of the area known as South Hill.
 This portion is composed primarily of 1,000 acres of overgrown fields with steep wooded hillsides.
 According to Indian legend, South hill is known as the "Birthplace of the Senecas".
 The Seneca tribe belonged to the Iroquois Confederacy and were keepers of the "Western Door".
 The open areas on the top of South Hill offer excellent scenic views of the Naples and West River Valleys.

 The diversified environments, allow for hunting, fishing, trapping, boating, hiking, cross-country skiing, bird watching, nature study, and picnicking.
-Camping is allowed for organized groups by permit only.
+Camping is restricted to organized groups by permit only.

 The area offers a variety of wildlife, with the more important game species being whitetailed deer, wild turkey, ruffed grouse, cottontail rabbit, grey squirrel, waterfowl, muskrat, raccoon, mink and beaver.
 Game fish common to the area are rainbow trout, bass, black crappie, chain pickerel, bullhead and sunfish.